kriszyp/xstyle/README.md

 		...

-When the build runs, any CSS dependencies that are encountered in modules will then be added to main-stylesheet.js (which will be created if it does not already exist), rather than inlined in the JavaScript build layer.
+When the build runs, any CSS dependencies that are encountered in modules will then be added to main-stylesheet.css (which will be created if it does not already exist), rather than inlined in the JavaScript build layer.
 One can still use the #inline URL directive to inline resources in combination with the AMD build plugin.